 - 2 ounces vodka

-- Place strawberries, basil, lemon juice and simple syrup in a cocktail shaker and muddle.
-Add ice, vodka and elderflower liqueur to shaker, cover and shake for at least 20 seconds.
+- Place strawberries in a cocktail shaker and muddle.
+Add basil and gently muddle again.
+Add vodka, elderflower liqueur, lemon juice, simple syrup and ice to shaker.
+Cover and shake for at least 30 seconds.

 - Strain cocktail into an ice-filled low ball glass and top with Prosecco.
 Gently stir to combine and garnish with a fresh strawberry and/or basil leaves, if desired.

 - Use the toothed end of a muddler to muddle the strawberries.
 Use the rounded end of the muddler to muddle the basil.
 Fruits can take more aggressive muddling while herbs need a lighter touch.
 Too much pressure causes the leaves to tear and and the flavor to become bitter.
 If you don't own a muddler, use the end of a wooden spoon instead.

 - Strain the strawberry mixture through a fine mesh sieve and into your cocktail glass if you prefer a smooth cocktail without any pulpy bits.